tidalmigrations/tidalmigrations.github.io/pages/user guides/integrating_with_azure_migrate.md

 Next, configure four environment variables used by the integration to connect to your Azure subscription.

 - In the Azure Portal, find the Azure subscription and resource group that the Azure Migrate Project Assessment are located in.
-Set the `AZURE_MIGRATE_SUBSCRIPTION` variable with the subscription ID and the `AZ_MIGRATE_RG` variable with the resource group name.
+Set the `AZ_MIGRATE_SUBSCRIPTION` variable with the subscription ID and the `AZ_MIGRATE_RG` variable with the resource group name.
   Set `AZURE_TOKEN` variable with this command:

 ```